 The Project Area is shown on Figure 1 and comprises an area adjacent to, and to the south of, the Existing Tahmoor Approved Mining Area.
 It also overlaps a small area of the Existing Tahmoor Approved Mining Area comprising the surface facilities area, historical workings and other existing mine infrastructure.
 The Tahmoor South Project Area covers approximately 6,498 hectares, with a subsidence study area (incorporating the proposed longwall footprint) of 2,624 hectares.
-A total of 56 hectares of surface disturbance will be required for the REA expansion, additional ventilation shafts and associated infrastructure, 49 hectares of this surface disturbance comprises areas of native vegetation.
+A total of 17 hectares of surface disturbance will be required for the REA expansion, additional ventilation shafts and associated infrastructure, all of which comprise areas of native vegetation within the subsidence study area.